Career Development Process

 Style of Communication

-Communication can be formal or informal depending on the organization’s culture, but ask for clear expectations from your supervisor and ask direct and informed questions.
-American culture values openness and addressing conflicts early on so raise concerns before they become a serious problem.
+Communication can be formal or more informal depending on the organization’s culture, but ask for clear expectations from your supervisor and ask direct and informed questions.
+American culture values openness and addressing issues early on, so respectfully raise concerns before they become a serious problem.

 American Language Institute – Offers classes and conversation groups to improve English language skills.